lukerbs/pytoon/README.md

 ## Features
 - Automatically create cartoon animated lip-sync videos from just an audio file.
 - Programmatically generate videos.
+- OS Independent!
+PyToon works on Mac, Windows, and Linux
+- Optimized for both CPU and GPU
+- Fast Processing!
+A 60 second audio clip takes ~52 seconds to generate a lip-synced video.

 ## Getting Started
 1. Clone the repo to your computer